Old Man of the South Pole: Legend

 According to legend, the Old Man of the South Pole was once a sickly boy named Zhao Yen who had been predicted to die when he was 19 years old.
 He was therefore advised to visit a certain field and to bring with him a jar of wine and dried meat.
 In that field, he would find two men intent on playing checkers under a tree.
 He should offer them wine and meat, but should avoid answering their questions.
 Zhao Yen followed the advice and when the two men had consumed the meat and the wine, they decided to thank him by exchanging the figures of his life expectancy from 19 to 91 years.
 Later he was told that one of the two men was the star of the North Pole, which fixes the date of birth of the men, and the other the star of the South Pole, which fixes the date of death.

+In culture

+In the novel Investiture of the Gods, as the eldest disciple of Yuanshi Tianzun, the Old Man of the South Pole descended to help King Wu in his attack against the deity Yin.
+From the novel, his disciple is said to be Xianhe Tongzi, the "white crane boy" (白鶴童子).

+In Journey to the West, the Old Man of the South Pole's mount, a white deer, once escaped to the nether world to become a demon (or Yaoguai).
+It was later defeated by the monkey king Sun Wukong and taken back by the Old Man.

+According to folklore legends, the white snake spirit Bai Suzhen once went to the cave of the Old Man of the South Pole to steal medicinal herbs.

+The poet Du Fu has also made mention of the Old Man in his poem 《泊松滋江亭》: "今宵南極外，甘作老人星".